oclipa/GCloudMindMap/README.md

 # GCloudMindMap
-An attempt to build a mindmap of gcloud commands
+An attempt to build a mindmap of gcloud commands.

+The main mindmap is [gcloud.mm](gcloud.mm).

 I am using FreeMind to edit this locally: http://freemind.sourceforge.net/wiki/index.php/Main_Page

 Update: I have now added the [webspyder.py](webspyder.py) python 2.7 script which will crawl the GCloud documentation and build the MindMap automatically.
-This still needs some refinement (it currently does not dig any deeper the command level; ideally I would like to extract the arguments as well) but it has the advantage that it a least provides a link to every command.
+This currently does not dig any deeper than the command level (i.e. it does not extract the arguments).
 An example of the auto-generated mindmap is given in [gcloud_autogen.mm](gcloud_autogen.mm).
+I am using this auto-generated mindmap as the basis for the full mindmap (which contains additional, manually added comments).